tsiensesvendomingos/osticket-prereqs/README.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />
+This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.
+While organizations will already have a ticketing system of their own, the end of this project helps facilitate day-to-day scenarios that folks working in the helpdesk may experience.<br />